 The system indicates low tire pressure but does not replace normal tire maintenance.
-For information on correct tire pressure, please refer to the tire inflation decal on the driver's door opening or consult your Volvo retailer.
+For information on correct tire pressure, please refer to the tire inflation pressure table (see Tire inflation - pressure table (p.
+282)), the tire inflation pressure placard located on the driver's side B-pillar (the structural member at the side of the vehicle, at the rear of the driver's door opening) or consult your Volvo retailer.